-Our research has identified potential therapeutic targets that are associated with both ETC and GCT.
-Our research aims to understand the roles of these proteins in the pathogenesis of these diseases, and the efficacy of a combination therapy as a novel strategy for both cancers.
+The Hormone Cancer Therapeutics Research group has identified potential therapeutic targets that are associated with both ETC and GCT.
+The lab’s research aims to understand the roles of these proteins in the pathogenesis of these diseases, and the efficacy of a combination therapy as a novel strategy for both cancers.

 • Molecular pathogenesis of granulosa cell tumours